roedit/aim-nov22/angular-app/step4.md

 # HTML - Dynamic

-    5. Update the html structure
+    5. Update the html structure of the card.component.html to the fallowing:

 ```
 <div class="card-container">